What is outbound sales?

 Adopting an outbound sales strategy can be used to drive faster growth.
 This more active approach to sales can rely on the expertise and knowledge of your revenue team to find multiple champions within a single account, unlock bigger deals, and increase overall revenue.

 While you can attempt to qualify inbound leads after they arrive, it's never completely accurate.
-In contrast, reps using outbound sales can start from an ideal customer profile (ICP) and use advanced data, such as buying committees, org charts, news and announcements, and intent spikes to tightly target prospective buyers.
+In contrast, reps using outbound sales can start from an ideal customer profile (ICP) and use ZoomInfo's verified firmographics, org charts, technographics, and intent signals, including buying committee mapping and real-time intent spikes, to tightly target prospective buyers.
+For teams that want to wire that same intelligence directly into their own AI tools or agents, the GTM Context Graph connects ZoomInfo's verified B2B data, including firmographics, technographics, and intent signals, to any agent through MCP or one API.

 When used correctly, outbound sales can convert a complete prospect into a customer in a few calls, video meetings, or email threads.
 This speed matters when entering new markets, verticals, or segments where inbound demand does not yet exist.